gitRaiku/raiku-runner/README.md

 ## Road Runner

-A simple Kotlin library for planning 2D mobile robot paths and trajectories designed for FTC. **Note:** this project is in alpha and many of the APIs are incubating.
+A simple Kotlin library for planning 2D mobile robot paths and trajectories designed for FTC.
+The original Road-Runner repository can be found at [this link](https://github.com/acmerobotics/road-runner)

 ## Raiku Runner